mhayashi1120/Emacs-langtool/README.md

 ```

 * Default language is detected by LanguageTool automatically.
-  Please set `langtool-default-language` if you need to specify value.
+  Please set `langtool-default-language` if you need specific language.

 ```
 (setq langtool-default-language "en-US")